bodgit/puppet-openldap/README.md

 Setting this to `true` will enable the `ppolicy` overlay on the main database allowing the enforcement of password strength/complexity as well as account lockout.
-You will need to load the `ppolicy` schema otherwise attempting to enable this will fail.
+You will need to ensure the `ppolicy` schema is loaded before you try and create or load any policies.

 ##### `ppolicy_default`